Blasphemous libel: New Zealand

 It was an offence in New Zealand under section 123 of the Crimes Act 1961 to publish any blasphemous libel.
 The maximum punishment was one-year imprisonment.
 No one could be prosecuted without the consent of the Attorney General.

 Section 123(3) of the Crimes Act 1961 provided:

 Repeal

 On 19 March 2018, Justice Minister Andrew Little introduced a Crimes Amendment Bill which included repeal of section 123.
 The bill passed the first reading on 28 March and was referred to the Justice select committee which reported back on 28 September with the recommendation that the repeal of Section 123 proceed without change.
-The second reading was passed on 11 December 2018, the Committee of the Whole House on 20 February 2019, and the third reading on 5 March 2019.
+The bill passed second reading on 11 December 2018, the Committee of the Whole House on 20 February 2019, and the third reading on 5 March 2019.
 The royal assent was received on 11 March and the Act came into force on 12 March 2019 repealing Section 123 of the Crimes Act 1961 on that date.